 Who was this spectral and macabre figure, however?

 There were suspects, the most notable of whom was the Marquis of Waterford an unusual looking man with eccentric tastes and a renowned hatred of women.
 It was said that he enjoyed frightening people but no evidence was ever produced against him.

 As the initial panic over Spring-Heeled Jack subsided so did the reported sightings decrease but there were to be waves of Spring-Heeled Jack hysteria throughout the Victorian period.
 During the 1850’s he was said to be to blame for robbing a number of Mail Coaches in East Anglia, and he was also said to be responsible for the infamous Devil’s Footprints found in the snow in Devon in February 1855.

 In August 1877, a sentry on duty at Aldershot Barracks reported that a strange looking and unusually aggressive man had approached him.
 When he issued a challenge and demanded that the man stop he continued to walk towards him and proceeded to slap him twice across the face.
 The shocked soldier lowered his rifle and fired at the man but the bullet appeared to go right through him.
 He then fled in great leaps displaying amazing energy and dexterity.

 The soldier’s rifle was later examined and it had indeed been fired.
 Later that year a man suspected of being Spring-Heeled Jack was chased through the streets of Lincoln and barely escaped being lynched.

 The last ever sighting of Spring-Heeled Jack was in Liverpool in late 1904.
 Cornered by a crowd he was said to have escaped by leaping from rooftop to rooftop disappearing into the dark never to be seen again.

-Or was it, as was suspected at the time, the Devil Incarnate sent to terrorise the good Christian people of England with his nocturnal visitations?
+Or was he, as what at one time was suspected, the Devil Incarnate sent to terrorise the good Christian people of England with his nocturnal visitations?